kaijiel24/ip/docs/README.md

 ### Mark a task as done
 Mark tasks which are already completed as done so that you can keep track of what else needs to be done

+### Find tasks from list containing certain terms
+Find tasks from list whose description contains the *search term*.
+This function is not case specific.

 ## Usage